wso2/docs-mi/en/docs/develop/creating-artifacts/using-docker-secrets.md

 <property expression="wso2:vault-lookup('testsecret', 'FILE', 'false')" name="secret"/>
 ```

-## Enabling secrets in the environment
+## Enable secrets in the environment

 Once the secrets are added to the environment, you need to enable <b>secure vault</b> in the environment.
 In a <b>Docker environment</b>, you don't need to manually run the Cipher tool.
 The Cipher tool has been enabled by default in the `pom.xml` file of your integration project, and when you build the Docker image, the secrets will be enabled in the environment.